csi4999-panic-button/panic-android/README.md

 [![Build Status](https://travis-ci.org/csi4999-panic-button/panic-android.svg?branch=master)](https://travis-ci.org/csi4999-panic-button/panic-android)

-# Panic-Button
+# Panic-Android

 An easier, modern approach to classroom dynamics to enable both students and teachers.
+This repository contains the source code to our Android front-end for the Don't Panic service

 # Installing the Android App